 This video also explains the Education Options in Nevada

 TRUTH #1 – The Nevada ESA… exists in name only!

-Some national and state organizations to this day claim the NV-ESA “a success” but truthfully that is a false statement since the program has never been operational.
+Some national and state “think tanks” to this day claim the NV-ESA “a success” but truthfully that is a false statement since the program has never been operational.
 Originally passed in 2015 but never funded due to lawsuits against the program, the NV-ESA created deep concerns for homeschool and private school freedom.

-The NV Choice Scholarship championed by Governor Brian Sandoval is a business tax-credit scholarship program for low-income students to attend private schools.
+The NV Choice/Opportunity Scholarship championed by Governor Brian Sandoval is a business tax-credit scholarship program for low-income students to attend private schools.
 In our opinion the program the program has been regulated by the NV-State Board of Education (SBOE), NV-Department of Education (DOE), and Legislative Counsel Bureau (LCB) beyond the intent of the original bill.
 After the bill passed in June of 2015, the SBOE moved in October 2015 to over-regulate the program by requiring all Choice Scholars to be tested annually with a state approved test by the private school who must in turn submit the student’s test scores to the DOE.

 For freedom loving parents the PROOF is in the pudding – government funded school choice advocates claim there will be “minimal” accountability for private schools or parents accepting tax-payer funding but in the end non-elected bureaucrats always find a way to add burdensome regulations NOT authorized in the law.

 - This Associated Press article published 11/20/2017 discussed a regulation, NAC 385.606, passed in October 2015 by the NV State Board of Education, requiring private schools to test NV Choice/Opportunity Scholarship pupils enrolled in their school with an annual “state approved” norm-referenced assessment and submit the scores of individuals to the Dept. of Education.